vidishakudalkar/image_enhancement/README.md

 # image_enhancement
-Image enhancement by using histogram equalization
+Image enhancement by using histogram equalization.
+Also contains for converting an image to it's negative image.

 Includes the input and output images.